 Her private students range from children to elders with beautifully diverse histories & conditions.

-Her teaching style is grounded, precise, and kind.
+Her teaching style is grounded, inquisitive, precise and kind.

 Please CONTACT Sarah to inquire about schedule & fees.

 2020 changed the entire yoga landscape, of course.

 Sarah has fully embraced zoom and its many upsides!
-She is still teaching privately, and
+She primarily teaches privately, while also leading

 To book a private or semi-private session online, please email her.